The Arts & Recreation Foundation of Overland Park

 by Larry Young

 Blackbird landed at City Hall in 2011, created by Larry Young of Columbia, Missouri, a former Olympic medalist and preeminent sculptor.
+Donated in part by Friends of Overland Park Arts.

 City Hall Art Collection